-- 2.1 Policy DA1 allocates Land North and South of Greenaway Lane for residential development with an indicative capacity of 700 dwellings.
-The allocation includes our client's land east of Brook Lane. - 2.2 Bargate Homes support the principle of the allocation but wish to raise a number of concerns about the details of the allocation as set out further below.
+- 2.1 Policy DA1 allocates 'Land at Newgate Land South' for residential development with an indicative capacity of 475 dwellings. - 2.2 Bargate Homes support the principle of the allocation but wish to raise a number of concerns about the details of the allocation as set out further below. - 2.3 Our client also objects to the omission of Site 3129 from the allocation as this site is capable of making a significant contribution towards housing delivery in the short term as advocated by national planning policy.